angular/angular/aio/content/guide/reactive-forms.md

 ### Create a `FormGroup`

-In the component class, create a property named `profileForm` and create a new instance of the `FormGroup`.
+To create a new instance of a `FormGroup`, create a property in the component class named `profileForm` and set the property to a new instance of a `FormGroup`.
 To initialize the `FormGroup`, provide the constructor with an object of controls with their respective names.
 For the profile form, add two `FormControl` instances with the name `firstName` and `lastName`.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.ts" region="formgroup" title="src/app/profile-editor/profile-editor.component.ts (form group)">